YimMenu/YimMenu/docs/lua/tables/network.md

 - **Parameters:**
   - `player_idx` (integer): Index of the player.
   - `reason` (Infraction): Reason why the player is flagged as a modder, if the infraction is CUSTOM_REASON, then the custom_reason string is added in the local database.
 For a full list of the possible infraction reasons to use, please check the infraction page.
-  - `custom_reason` (string): The custom reason why the player is flagged as a modder.
-Ignored if the infraction is not CUSTOM_REASON.
+  - `custom_reason` (string): Optional, required only when the infraction is CUSTOM_REASON.
+The custom reason why the player is flagged as a modder.

 **Example Usage:**
 ```lua